wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 The newly added pattern (at the bottom of the list) points the URL `/rango/register/` to the `register()` view.
 Also note the inclusion of a `name` for our new URL, `register`, which we used in the template when we used the `url` template tag, e.g. `{% url 'register' %}`.

 ### Linking Everything Together
 Finally, we can add a link pointing to our new registration URL by modifying the `base.html` template.
-Update `base.html` so that the unordered list of links which will appear on each page contains a link allowing users to register for Rango.
+Update `base.html` so that the unordered list of links that will appear on each page contains a link allowing users to register for Rango.

 {lang="html",linenos=off}
 	<ul>